kkinnear/zprint/doc/reference.md

 if you wish.
 If `:hang?` is off for some reason, you can use `:all-hang` to turn it back on.

+#### :prefer-hang

+__EXPERIMENTAL__

+This style does two things: it tends to prefer hangs over flows, even when the line-count of the hang might be more than that of a flow, and it tends to speed up processing -- frequently doing the same work in 80% of the time, and sometimes doing the same work in 25% or even 10% of the time as classic zprint formatting.
+It does this by, in many cases,  accepting hangs
+(if they work at all) without comparing how many lines they took to the corresponding flow for the same expression.
+This can drastically reduce the time required to format some code or structures, particularly those that are very deeply nested.
+One downside is that sometimes the resulting formatted code is longer than it might otherwise be when normal formatting is used.
+The other downside is that, rarely, a lot of code gets pushed to the right side of the page, which can look awkward.

+This is implemented by some not yet documented tuning parameters, which have been set to try to give a formatting "look" which is similar to classic zprint formatting and still yield some level of performance optimization.
+The optimization is greater the more deeply nested the code or structure which is being formatting.

+If you have some code or structures that take too long to format, try `:style :prefer-hang`.
+If that doesn't work, you can always try `:style :indent-only`, which will certainly take a much shorter time.

 #### :respect-bl

 Respect blank lines.